LostRuins/ConcedoBot/README.md

-/botfilteroff @YourBotName - Disables the image prompt filter /botmemory @YourBotName [prompt] - Overrides the bot memory for this channel /botbackend @YourBotName [kcpp_base_url] - Overrides the kcpp backend used by the bot in a channel
+/botfilteroff @YourBotName - Disables the image prompt filter /botmemory @YourBotName [prompt] - Overrides the bot memory for this channel /botbackend @YourBotName [kcpp_base_url] - Overrides the kcpp backend used by the bot in a channel /botsavesettings @YourBotName - Saves whitelisted channels and bot memories to disk.
+Does not save chat history.
 ```

 General Commands: